Semem

 - πΈοΈ Knowledge Graph Processing: End-to-end Ragno pipeline for entity extraction and relationship modeling

-- π― Zoom, Pan Tilt (ZPT): Knowledge navigation and processing, cinematic analogy
+- π― Zoom, Pan Tilt (ZPT): Knowledge navigation and processing with persistent state management

 - π Model Context Protocol (MCP): JSON-RPC 2.0 API for seamless LLM and agent integration with workflow orchestration